 When checked the accumulated statistics over time it’s obvious that the overall outcome of the vlog and social media activities was positive.

 As it was established earlier, each batch is now carefully checked and all the documents are prepared in advance with necessary details

 It was an interesting finding that more than 1/3 of people bought 2 viewers per purchase.

 * The work is in progress.
 More hypotheses are to be tested and validated.

-Product selection and brand strategy; Design Sprint; Product Management; IxD/ UX; Visual Design/ UI/Illustration/ 3D; VR storyboarding, VR prototyping, VR Design; Sound Recording/ Editing; Video Recording/ Editing; Brand Strategy; Usability Studies; vendor research, vetting and communication; manufacturing set up; manufacturing management and communication; legal communications and contract writing/ assurance; outsourcing (for urgent tasks); Web Analytics and YouTube Tools; Financial Planning; Crowdfunding campaigns (Kickstarter)
+Product Design; Brand Strategy; Design Sprint; Product Management; IxD/ UX; Visual Design/ UI/Illustration/ 3D; VR storyboarding, VR prototyping, VR Design; Animation; Motion graphics; Sound Recording/ Editing; Video Recording/ Editing; Usability Studies; vendor research, vetting and communication; manufacturing set up; manufacturing management and communication; legal communications and contract writing/ assurance, Usability Tests documents preparation and other; outsourcing; Web Analytics and YouTube Tools; Financial Planning; Crowdfunding campaign research, preparation and execution.